defifuture/erc20-batched-meta-transactions/README.md

 **F) The relayer wants to earn a margin equivalent to 1000 gas per each meta transaction**

-Running a relayer is a business that needs to earn a margin (and make profit) in order to make it viable.
+Running a relayer is a business that needs to earn a margin (and make a profit) in order to make it viable.

 ---

-Following the above assumptions, the formula to calculate gas cost in USD is:
+Following the above assumptions, the formula to calculate the gas cost in USD is:

 ```
 gas cost in USD = 0.000000001 * 500 Gwei * 350 USD * gas amount